Efficient and Robust Pedestrian Detection using Deep Learning for Human-Aware Navigation: Introduction

 \subsection{Outline of the Paper}

 This paper is organized as follows.
 Section \ref{sec:localization} introduces the main stages of the proposed vision-based framework.
 Section ~\ref{sec:Methodology-for-PD} describes the PD methodology.
-Section \ref{sec:CNN-model} details the CNN model and operations used for PD.
 Section \ref{sec:Material-and-methods} is related with how the deep learning methodology is integrated in the navigation setup.
 To accomplish this, the CNN training must be performed (Section~\ref{sec:deep-trn-tst}), as well as the adaptation of the CNN (Section~\ref{sec:Adaptation of the CNN}).
 Experimental evaluation is conducted in Section~\ref{sec:Experimental-results}, in which, we evaluate the performance of the proposed PD methodology in the INRIA dataset (Section \ref{sec:Results-CNN-INRIA}) and in two real scenarios comprising the ``corridor'' and ``MBOT'' sequences (Section \ref{sec:Results-CNN-Corridor-MBOT}).
 Section \ref{sec:used-constraints} presents the HAN constraints that will be used in the proposed framework.
 In Section~\ref{sec:Simulation-Experiments}, we evaluate the HAN constraints, and in Section~\ref{sec:results-simul-envir}, we present the results with the complete framework (PD + HAN).
 Section~\ref{sec:conclusions} concludes the paper.
+The appendix provides additional details and formalizations, such as, the description of the CNN and the operations used, in \ref{sec:CNN-model}, and the runtime comparison between exhaustive search and the cascade ACF+CNN (including the threshold operation), in \ref{sec:comp_cascades_exhaustive_search}.